INTERNATIONAL LAW FOR THE DESIGN BUSINESS

 OUTLINE

-Session 1 - On the relations between law and design, and law and art
+Session 1 - On the law as design

 The law by design: